 Phentermine is FDA-approved for short-term use, which is generally interpreted to mean no more than 12 weeks at a time.
-As a result, most studies have not examined how longer periods of use affect patients and there exists very little research on the long-term side effects of phentermine [1-3].
+Most studies have not examined how longer periods of use affect patients and there is very little research on the long-term side effects of phentermine (

-However, informal anecdotal evidence from online discussion boards suggests that most patients’ side effects dramatically improve or completely disappear after stopping treatment.
+Users’ comments in online discussion boards, however, suggest that most patients’ side effects improve or disappear after stopping treatment.

 The most notable exception to this rule is phentermine hair loss, which can persist for weeks or months after the last dose.
-This unofficial side effect does not immediately disappear because drug- or stress-induced hair loss occurs as a result of follicle damage early in hair’s growth process .
-Consequently, it can take months for hair to grow back.
+Hair may take months to grow back because drug- or stress-induced hair loss often occurs as a result of follicle damage early in hair’s growth process, meaning new hair needs to come-in before damage can be erased (

 One recent study looked at the long-term side effects of phentermine use in healthy adults.

-Published in the April 2019 issue of Obesity, this paper by Lewis et. al examined overall weight loss and cardiovascular risk associated with longer-term phentermine use .
-More broadly, researchers wanted to know: “What are the long-term side effects of taking phentermine?”
+Published in the April 2019 issue of Obesity, this paper by Lewis et. al examined overall weight loss and cardiovascular risk associated with longer-term phentermine use (

 Unsurprisingly, weight loss was more significant in longer-term phentermine users.
 Still, weight gain after stopping phentermine remained a noteworthy problem in all treatment groups.

 While further research is needed to confirm the safety and efficacy of longer-term phentermine use, these findings are a promising stepping stone for proponents of longer-term phentermine monotherapy as a treatment for chronic obesity.